-However, in some parts of the world an H1 + H2 receptor agonist and an H3-H4 Serc antagonist (betahistine) are used.
+However, an H1 + H2 receptor agonist and an H3-H4 Serc antagonist (betahistine) are used in some parts of the world.

-This is an interesting group that has been ready to move from the category of uncertain roles to the more conventional category for decades.
+This is an exciting group that has been ready to move from the category of uncertain roles to the more conventional category for decades.

-The main problem is that rigorous studies demonstrating efficacy are generally not available, although less rigorous studies abound.
+The main problem is that rigorous studies demonstrating efficacy are generally unavailable, although less rigorous studies abound.

-H1 receptors do not appear to be important at all in vestibular function, and the antivertiginous effects of antihistamines are mediated through non-H1 receptors or other drug effects.
+H1 receptors do not appear to be necessary for vestibular function, and the antivertiginous effects of antihistamines are mediated through non-H1 receptors or other drug effects.

 Also, the H1 (and H2) effects are minor.
 The effects of Serc can occur through H2 agonism or H3 antagonism (Timmerman, 1994).

-H3 is an autoreceptor that modulates H1 / H2 and other neurotransmitter systems as well.
+H3 is an autoreceptor that modulates H1 / H2 and other neurotransmitter systems.

 Recently, a fourth histamine receptor (H4) has been identified.
-H4 antagonists are reported to suppress firing of rat primary vestibular neurons (Desmadryl et al, 2012).
+H4 antagonists are reported to suppress the firing of rat primary vestibular neurons (Desmadryl et al., 2012).

-Furthermore, according to these authors, betahistine does not have a significant effect on the H4 receptor in conventional doses.
-This may explain recent suggestions to raise the dose to very high levels (eg Strupp et al, 2008).
+Furthermore, according to these authors, betahistine does not significantly affect the H4 receptor in conventional doses.
+This may explain recent suggestions to raise the dose to very high levels (e.g., Strupp et al., 2008).

-Pragmatically, a betahistine dose of 16 mg two to three times / day is generally prescribed, although a greater effect is obtained for doses as high as 48 mg (Strupp, et al., 2008).
+A betahistine dose of 16 mg two to three times/day is generally prescribed, although a more significant effect is obtained for doses as high as 48 mg (Strupp et al., 2008).

-It is difficult to see why vasodilation should improve vertigo, as vasodilation / constriction are side effects of many medications that have no effect on vertigo (eg, isorbide).
+It is difficult to see why vasodilation should improve vertigo, as vasodilation/constriction are side effects of many medications that do not affect vertigo (e.g., isosorbide).

-Serc is approved by the FDA in the US, but only if dispensed through compounding pharmacies.
+The FDA approves Serc in the US, but only if dispensed through compounding pharmacies.
 It was categorized, in essence, as a harmless substance.